Russia accuses Ukraine of provoking incident in Kerch Strait

 Moscow will summon a senior Ukrainian diplomat to complain about the incident, foreign ministry spokeswoman Maria Zakharova said on state television.

-Russia on Sunday seized two small Ukrainian armored artillery vessels and a tug boat, which Moscow said had illegally entered Russia’s territorial waters.

-Reporting by Andrew Osborn and Maxim Rodionov; writing by Tom Balmforth; editing by
+Russia on Sunday seized two small Ukrainian armoured artillery vessels and a tug boat, which Moscow said had illegally entered Russia’s territorial waters.
+(Reporting by Andrew Osborn and Maxim Rodionov; writing by Tom Balmforth; editing by)